Swiss authorised representatives for medical device manufacturers (CH-REP)

 As to “legacy devices”, per Article 101 of the MedDO and Article 82 of the IvDO, they can remain on the Swiss market, provided they continue to comply with the requirements of the MDD/AIMDD or IVDD, as applicable.
 And the Essential Requirements (ER) in Annex I of the MDD/IVDD or Annex 1 of the AIMDD also call for the authorised representative’s name and address to be mentioned on the device labelling.

-The indication of the Swiss Authorised Representative’s particulars is required from the day of application of the MedDO/IvDO but some exceptions or grace periods have been granted by Swissmedic and are summarized inits Information Sheet on the Obligations of Economic Operators, as follows:
+The indication of the Swiss Authorised Representative’s particulars is required from the day of application of the MedDO/IvDO but some exceptions or grace periods were granted by Swissmedic.
+The currently applicable requirements are summarized in its Information Sheet on the Obligations of Economic Operators, as follows:

 (*) Swissmedic considers that the “document accompanying the device” may be attached to or separate from the device.
 It does not therefore necessarily have to reach the end user.
 The purpose of the information is a quick and clear identification of the economic operators responsible for the devices at hand, e.g. for the implementation of product recalls, for the reporting of incidents, for notifications of dangerous products or non-conformities and in the context of enforcement.